buildkite/heroku-buildkite-agent/README.md

 ## Customising

 You can fork this repo and add your own hooks via the hooks directory, or even switch it to a [multi-buildpack](https://github.com/ddollar/heroku-buildpack-multi) to you can make other tools available inside your dyno.

-## Roadmap

-* A heroku-buildpack-buildkite-agent, negating the need to embed the agent and the bootstrap.

 ## License